projetmbc-tools/for-dev/src2prod/src2prod/README.md

     print(f)
 ~~~

 This script gives the following output in a terminal.
+Note that the list doesn't contain the path of the `README` file, this last one must be manage by hand (see the methods `check_readme` and `copy_readme` of the class `Project`).

 ~~~
 /full/path/to/TeXitEasy/src/__init__.py